-In 2012, the European Commission issued a mandate to CEPT to develop harmonised technical conditions for the 700 MHz band in the EU for the provision of WBB and other uses in support of EU-spectrum policy objectives ("EC mandate 700 MHz").
+In 2012, the European Commission issued a mandate to CEPT to develop harmonised technical conditions for the 700 MHz band in the EU for the provision of WBB, as well as PPDR, and other uses in support of EU-spectrum policy objectives ("EC mandate 700 MHz").
 The deliverables of this Mandate may be considered in the case of an EU-level political agreement to re-allocate this band from Digital Terrestrial Television (DTT) to WBB use.
-RSPG published a report on "proposed spectrum coordination approaches for broadcasting in the case of a reallocation of the 700 MHz band".
-In order to ensure a sustainable win-win situation for sectors as well as consumer benefits, an EU strategy needs to be developed on the future use of the 700 MHz band in the context of the whole UHF band taking into account all political, economic and technical elements.